 The 2008 vote provided enough funding to complete the East Link project between Downtown Seattle and the Overlake Transit Center; the final connection to Downtown Redmond will need to be funded by a future voter-approved measure.
 In the meantime, Redmond is working with others to maximize access to the two Overlake stations by improving transit service to the station areas, adding new pedestrian and bicycle connections, and increasing the number of commuter parking spaces at the Overlake Transit Center.
 Planned projects include:

-- New pedestrian and bicycle bridges across SR 520 at Overlake and at the Overlake Transit Center
+- New pedestrian and bicycle bridges across SR 520 at the Overlake Village and Overlake Transit Center stations

 - High-quality bicycle infrastructure along 152nd Ave NE in Overlake Village